jayascodez/my-nc-news-beproject/README.md

 ## Creating .env Files
-Create two .env files: .env.development and .env.test
+Create two .env files: .env.development and .env.test and set the PGDATABASE=nc_news and PGDATABASE=nc_news_test respectively.

 ## Versions
 This was built using: